ethereans/TheEtherian/2017-5-7-etherian.md

 ---
 ##### [FirstBlood](https://firstblood.io/) – Decentralized E-Sports Rewards Platform[![Join the chat at https://firstbloodio.slack.com/signup](https://i1.wp.com/theetherian.files.wordpress.com/2017/03/slack_mark_web.png?ssl=1&w=50)](https://firstbloodio.slack.com/signup)
+- We should be getting a dev update soon.
+- On other methods of payment in FirstBlood:
+  >Marco Cuesta: "Hi vol_har !
+You will  be able to use other methods of payment to risk on a match in the future.
+If you would like to organize tournaments, run witness nodes, be a juror, or receive referral rewards you will need to be a 1ST holder.
+1ST is a utility token that you need to interact with many of the features on our platform.
+Opening up other methods of payment for gamers will be an even larger benefit for 1ST holders because there will be more matches on our system."
 ---
 ##### [Giveth](http://www.giveth.io/) - Crowd Funded Donation Dapp[![Join the chat at http://slack.giveth.io/](https://i1.wp.com/theetherian.files.wordpress.com/2017/03/slack_mark_web.png?ssl=1&w=50)](https://slack.giveth.io/)|[![Check out the github at https://github.com/Giveth](https://a248.e.akamai.net/assets.github.com/images/icons/emoji/octocat.png)](https://github.com/Giveth)